tdwg/process/review_manager.md

 # 3 Independent Reviews

-One of the first tasks for the Review Manager is to seek Reviewers for the submission.
+One of the first tasks for the Review Manager is to seek reviewers for the submission.
 Advice can be sought from the Author, relevant TDWG groups, the Executive Committee and others.
-It is recommended that at least three expert Reviews are provided for submissions.
+It is recommended that at least three expert reviews are provided for submissions.

-## 3.1 Reviewer profile
+## 3.1 Reviewer Profile

-The **ideal Reviewer** is someone who has not been directly involved in the development of the Standard (independence).
-Reviewers must have advanced technical skills as a Standard is a technical document.
-The ideal Reviewer has written or contributed to the development of another Standard.
-An ideal Reviewer 'gets the job done'.
+The **ideal reviewer** is someone who has not been directly involved in the development of the standard (independence).
+Reviewers must have advanced technical skills as a standard is a technical document.
+The ideal reviewer has written or contributed to the development of another standard.
+An ideal reviewer 'gets the job done'.

-While it is appropriate to seek Reviewers from different communities/disciplines, this is less important than their technical abilities.
-Ideally, good Reviewers will have experience in a range of areas/applications.
+While it is appropriate to seek reviewers from different communities/disciplines, this is less important than their technical abilities.
+Ideally, good reviewers will have experience in a range of areas/applications.

-It would be hoped that at least two of the Reviews would provide a comprehensive check of all of the technical details of the proposed Standard.
-With a complex Standard, this will take time.
+It would be hoped that at least two of the reviews would provide a comprehensive check of all of the technical details of the proposed standard.
+With a complex standard, this will take time.

 | [See issue #5](https://github.com/tdwg/process/issues/5) tracking system |
 | :--- |